[tor-dev] Proposal 178: Require majority of authorities to vote for consensus parameters

 This proposal aims at changing this voting process to be more secure

-against tampering by a small fraction of directory authorities.
+against tampering by a non-majority of directory authorities.

-To prevent a small fraction of the directory authorities from
+To prevent a minority of the directory authorities from influencing

-influencing the value of a parameter unduly, a big enough fraction
+the value of a parameter unduly, the majority of directory authorities

-uncommon for a single authority to govern the value of a consensus
+it was in fact not uncommon for a single authority to govern the value

 When the consensus is generated, the directory authorities ensure that

-a param is only included in the list of params if at least three of the
+a param is only included in the list of params if at least half of the

-could be the result of active measurements that individual authorities
+some consensus parameters could be the result of active measurements

 This change is aimed at improving the security of Tor nodes against

-attacks carried out by a small fraction of directory authorities.
-It
+attacks carried out by a minority of directory authorities.
+It is

 network is not included because not enough directory authorities